 If you have fine, straight hair, but it grows dense (meaning, you have a lot of it), a sleek long bob is equal parts chic and modern.
 The key to mastering this style, which looks great on people of all ages, is to use a deep-conditioning mask pre-styling to fire up some shine.
 We love the Arbonne True Hair Replenishing Mask ($42)—it's a rich, creamy formula that revives dry hair and delivers just the right amount of shine.

 "Haircut lines that graze the chin are amazing—if you love your chin," says Chapman.
 "This look is also helpful in adding length to the neck if you want to appear longer from your shoulders."
 Depending on the strength of your jaw, the exact length will vary: In general, keep the line along the chin stronger if you have a weaker jaw.

 "Fringe is one of my favorite accessories for a haircut," says Chapman.
 "If you’re not ready for a complete change, adding a fringe (be it straight-across, side-swept, or curtain) can be a game-changer and exactly what you need to bring your haircut up to date."
-When consulting with your hairdresser, Chapman suggests having an open conversation on which of your facial features you'd like accentuated—your stylist will be better able to soften or cover the other areas by adding in more weight.
+When consulting with your hairdresser, Chapman suggests having an open conversation about which of your facial features you'd like accentuated—your stylist will be better able to soften or cover the other areas by adding in more weight.

 Short Vintage Curls

 Vintage curls are a timeless 'do that will flatter any hair length.
 Use a medium-barrel curling iron (we love the GHD Curve 1" Classic Curl Iron) to create a bend on the front piece of hair, making sure to curl underneath and toward the face.